Startup incubators and accelerators

 Also part of WaiACCELERATE, InnoHUB is an immersive learning and accelerating programme on the topic of ‘open innovation and agile thinking’ for women and gender non-conforming innovators from the Netherlands, the rest of the Benelux and other global markets.

-EQUALS and Amsterdam Squared have launched a fast track for female entrepreneurs called Momentum.
+Equals, Workmode, Startupbootcamp and Unknown Group have launched a fast track for female entrepreneurs called Momentum.
 This intense three-month online programme helps kick-start entrepreneurial ambitions and launch actual businesses.

 Networking with peers and professionals